It is the Stug. IV assault gun of the Smart Kit. I added work of Zimmerit coating on this body. It was built in November 2014.

-Magic Tracks are brilliant every time when I make them.
+Magic Tracks are brilliant whenever I make them.

 I molded Zimmerit coating many small faces.
 Before closing inside, it’s ceremonial shot.

-I completed assembly.
+I completed the assembly.
 Vehicle height is low and good looking.

 This tank has many OVM (on-vehicle material) as 2 spare caterpillar belts on the front armor, 6 tracks on the right side, some tracks on the rear, spare road wheels are loaded on the left side.
 Many materials are eye appeal of this tank.

 Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit show up.

 This kit has not so many photo-etched parts and easy assembly, compared to Tamiya kit, of course, it’s more difficult.

 This kit is requested to assemble a couple of modules first and finish up assembling later (at the first side fender and attached OVM assemble, later middle and rear upper tank module, the last whole assemble including gun and gun mount).
 In the last process, I need to adjust all joint.
 It’s important to check the trial assemble.
 While coating putty and adjust assemble is a little difficult.

 I attached Dragon’s figure.
 I need to adjust both legs angles for setting up on the side of this tank.

 This is the ideal position.
 Hard to make him sit both side legs in the tank fighting compartment.